 I am excited to be a principal at the excellent Hübschmann Zhan School!
 We are a small International Baccalaureate World School in Shenyang, China that serves expatriate and local students.

-I hold a Master of Science in Education from the University of Pennsylvania.
-At UPenn, I built off of my undergraduate studies by examining international education.
+I am also currently a Ph.D. candidate at University College London where I study the experiences of Chinese students in the United States.
+I hold a Master of Science in Education from the University of Pennsylvania, where I examined international education.
 To complete my master’s thesis, I analyzed the political and social role of English as the language of instruction in provincial schools in the Philippines.
 Sponsored by the Linguistic Society of the Philippines, I conducted fieldwork throughout the Philippines, interviewing teachers, students, and faculty, as well as academics and political leaders.

 I received a BA in Classics from Brigham Young University, where I also minored in History.
 The Classics consist of the literature, language, and history of Ancient Greece and Rome, and has always been a passion of mine.
 At BYU, I was particularly interested in studying the reception of the philosophies of educators such as Socrates, Quintilian, and Petrarch in modern western education.

 Besides ancient history, I enjoy traveling, gastronomy (which is a smug way to say I love trying different types of food!), Bruce Springsteen, and reading.
 These days, I spend most of my time with my amazing wife and our challenging but adorable cats, Apricot and Plum.